Skip to Content

 So you have grown your mustache successfully – now how do you go about maintaining it?
 More specifically, should you comb your mustache downwards or to the side?

-When the mustache hairs are short, it’s better to comb in a downwards direction.
-Once you reach around two months’ of growth, consider combing to the side as this will train the hairs to lie in position and keep flyaways from getting into your mouth.
+When the mustache hairs are short, it’s generally best to comb in a downward direction.
+Once you reach around two months of growth, consider combing to the side – this should guide the hairs to lie in position and prevent flyaways from getting into your mouth.

-Whether you want an ‘all-natural’ look to your mustache, or aspire to a more manicured handlebar style, combing your mustache regularly is an essential part of mustache maintenance and will ensure that stray hairs and new growth is kept at bay.
+Whether you want an ‘all-natural’ look to your mustache, or aspire to a more manicured handlebar style, combing your mustache regularly is an important aspect of mustache maintenance.

-4 Situations Where You Should Comb The Mustache To The Side
+4 Situations Where You Might Comb The Mustache To The Side

 If any of the following situations apply to you, you will probably want to comb to the side.